awiggs/chip-gr8/docsource/pages/docs.md

 from chipgr8.games import Squash
 ```

 AI agents are trained and run in loops.
 This is typically done with a while loop where you wait for a VM instance to be done.
-For our first agent lets just pick a random action.
+For our first agent let's just pick a random action.
 In order to run this agent we will need to create a VM instance to run it on and load the Squash ROM.

 ```lang:python-readonly
 vm = chipgr8.init(ROM=Squash.ROM)
 ```

-By default the API returns a vm appropriate for running a single AI. we will now create a loop where we repeatedly choose a random action. `Squash.actions` provides a list of all the valid Squash game actions.
+By default the API returns a vm appropriate for running a single AI.
+We will now create a loop where we repeatedly choose a random action. `Squash.actions` provides a list of all the valid Squash game actions.
 We also need to indicate when the VM instance should be considered done.
 The Squash object also provides this in its set of observations, so we will observe the VM and check to see if the VM is done.

 ```lang:python-readonly
 while not vm.done():